HotPocketHPE/mhguide/README.md

 Weapons with strong elemental potential, such as Sword and Shield or Dual Blades, should be on the lookout for the element-boosting skills Element Attack Up and \[specific element\] Attack.

 Weakness Exploit activates when hitting weak hitzones.
-In games before GU, it simply makes the hitzone slightly better, but in GU, it gives you 50% more affinity!
+In 3U and 4U, it simply makes the hitzone slightly better, but in P3rd and GU, it gives you 50% more affinity!
 A very powerful skill.

 ### Defensive Skills